The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/skills-overview.md

 **Divine Veil**
 ![](https://xivapi.com/i/002000/002508_hr1.png)

-If you receive a GCD heal from anybody in the next 30s, party members near you get a shield for 10% of your HP
+If you receive a GCD heal from anybody in the next 30s, party members near you get a shield for 10% of your HP, as well as a 400 potency heal.

 Shield duration: 30s | 90s cooldown